18F/uswds-jekyll/pages/signup.md

 ## Non-ARS Employees

 Non-ARS Employees require an ARS employee sponsor to obtain a SCINet account.
 Please contact your sponsor and request that they complete a form on your behalf on the ARS Sharepoint site (eAuthentication required).
+It may take up to ten business days to create an account after the request is approved by the sponsor's supervisor.

 <a href="https://e.arsnet.usda.gov/sites/OCIO/scinet/accounts/SitePages/Non-ARS_SCINet_Account_Request.aspx" class="usa-button">Request non-ARS account</a>